Florida Responsible Vendor Alcohol Training

 If you are an owner or manager of an alcohol serving establishment in Florida, then you can participate in the Florida Responsible Vendor Alcohol Service Training.
 The statutes are listed below and so are the tools to accomplish each of the requirements.
-Advance your possible tips by becoming a safe server / responsible alcohol server and learn to serve safe alcohol responsibly today with no hassles.
+Advance your tips by becoming a responsible alcohol server and learn to servsafe alcohol today with no hassles.

-If you are not interested in the Responsible Vendor Program, you can still use our courses to comply with insurance carrier Responsible Alcohol Manager and Server Training requirements.
+If you are not interested in the Florida Responsible Vendor Alcohol Program, you can still use our courses to comply with insurance carrier Responsible Alcohol Manager and Server Training requirements.

-- Complete your training entirely online in 4 hours or less on any device
+- Complete your alcohol training entirely online in 2 to 4 hours or less on any device

 - Free certificate email delivery, immediately upon course completion.
 Download, print or email your certificate at no extra cost

 - Take a break and return where you left off.
 The system remembers what you completed